Programs For Troubled Teens and Families From South Carolina

 In the best-case scenario, puberty is unpleasant.
 At worst, it turns into all-out war capable of pulling families apart, ruining relationships, and causing severe distress for all involved.
 While most teenagers face similar struggles, some are more resilient than others and do not experience the same level of distress.

 The foundation of Asheville Academy’s program is rebuilding family relationships.
-A lot of South Carolina families have reached a breaking point when they reach out to Asheville Academy for Girls and worry that re-establishing their relationship with their daughter is hopeless.
-Once families leave Asheville Academy for Girls, they’ve re-established a healthy relationship with their daughter and learned how to stay connected through the next phase of her journey.
+A lot of South Carolina families have reached a breaking point when they reach out to Asheville Academy and worry that re-establishing their relationship with their daughter is hopeless.
+Once families leave Asheville Academy, they’ve re-established a healthy relationship with their daughter and learned how to stay connected through the next phase of her journey.

 For more information about getting help for your daughter from South Carolina through our therapeutic boarding school, please call 800-264-8709.